+There are many different things to consider before divorce.
 When California spouses seek a divorce, their emotions are likely running high.
 A divorce is often fueled with feelings of sadness, anger and bitterness, which can linger long after the proceedings are supposedly over.
-However, one Supreme Court certified family mediator offered some pieces of advice that might help spouses avoid making decisions that they could regret.
+However, one Supreme Court certified family mediator offered some pieces of advice about the things to consider before divorce that might help spouses avoid making decisions that they could regret.

 She advised first and foremost to seek a support system.
 The negative emotions surrounding a divorce can influence a person’s decisions.
 Having objective input from a third party may put things into perspective and help differentiate between what is fair and what feels fair at the time.
 The spouse should also examine his or her own state of mind in order to determine the reason for wanting a divorce, whether it’s in response to an abusive or otherwise negative environment or for reasons such as a lack of communication or intimacy.

 The mediator warns about quitting a job or cutting hours in order to reduce alimony or child support payments.
 In these situations, a judge might rule on the basis of the former, higher income.
-A family law attorney might provide further information regarding divorce legal issues, such as child custody and post-divorce modifications in the event of a job loss or salary reduction.
+If you are in California, a family law attorney might provide further information regarding divorce legal issues, such as child custody and post-divorce modifications in the event of a job loss or salary reduction.

 Source: Huffington Post, “The 5 Biggest Mistakes People Make When Considering a Divorce“, Debbie Martinez, October 15, 2013